olcf/hands-on-with-slate/modules/01_Quickstart/05_build.md

 ```

 > Note: We make a few changes in the nginx.conf file including sending logs to stdout and stderr,
-turning off pid file creation, and running as a specific user id.
+moving pid file creation, and running as a specific user id.
 The logging is sent to stdout
 because OpenShift will store all logs from the container.
-We turn off pidfile creation because
+We move pidfile creation because
 it is not necessary in our enviornment.
 We do not specify a user id to run as because all container
 processes in Slate run as the automation user for the project.

 ```
-$ oc start-build example-build --from-dir=image --follow
+$ oc start-build nginx-build --from-dir=image --follow
 ```

 ## Exercise: Update Deployment with New Image

 Follow the same procedure from before and update our Helm chart deployment with a new image.

-- Image: **example-build:latest**
+- Image: **nginx-build:latest**

 [Next](06_storage.md)